codeforamerica/ohana-api/README.md

 See the Download page on Redis.io for steps to install on other systems: [http://redis.io/download](http://redis.io/download)

+#### ElasticSearch
+**OS X**

+On OS X, the easiest way to install ElasticSearch is with Homebrew:

+    brew install elasticsearch

+Follow the Homebrew instructions to launch ElasticSearch.

+**Other**

+Visit the Download page on elasticsearch.org for steps to install on other systems: [http://www.elasticsearch.org/download/](http://www.elasticsearch.org/download/)

 ### Clone the app on your local machine:

     git clone git://github.com/codeforamerica/ohana-api.git